OnroerendErfgoed/atramhasis/docs/source/development.rst

 Since we place a lot of importance of code quality, we expect to have a good amount of code coverage present and run frequent unit tests.
-All commits and pull requests will be tested with `Travis-ci`_.
+All commits and pull requests will be tested with Github Workflow Actions tests.
 Code coverage is being monitored with `Coveralls`_.

-Locally you can run unit tests by using `pytest`_ or `tox`_.
-Running pytest manually is good for running a distinct set of unit tests.
-For a full test run, tox is preferred since this can run the unit tests against multiple versions of python.
+Locally you can run unit tests by using `pytest`_.

 .. code-block:: bash

-    # Run unit tests for all environments
-    $ tox
     # No coverage
     $ py.test
     # Coverage